mgastner/cartogram-cpp/README.md

 3. Rename your newly duplicated Terminal to `x86 Terminal` (or something else of your choice).
 4. Right-click on the new Terminal, select Get Info.
 5. On this page, make sure to select `Open using Rosetta`.
-6. You now have a x86 terminal, which you can use to build other x86 binaries as well.
+6. You now have an x86 terminal, which you can use to build other x86 binaries as well.
 7. Install [homebrew](brew.sh) using:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"